 SparkPeople can help you with the diet, exercise and weight-loss components of your treatment plan, but please note that our website is no substitute for regular medical care.
 While certified diabetes educators helped develop these articles and tools, you should follow the treatment guidelines given to you by your doctor and/or certified diabetes educator should you encounter any contradictions to your treatment plan.

-Before developing the serious health condition of type 2 diabetes, a person will almost always have pre-diabetes.
-People with pre-diabetes have blood sugar levels that are higher than normal, but the levels are not quite high enough to yield a diagnosis of diabetes.
-While pre-diabetes in itself isn’t necessarily dangerous, many people with pre-diabetes will develop type 2 diabetes within 10 years.
-Early diagnosis and treatment of pre-diabetes can delay or prevent the development of type 2 diabetes and its serious health consequences.
+Before developing the serious health condition of Type 2 diabetes, a person will almost always have prediabetes.
+People with prediabetes have blood sugar levels that are higher than normal, but the levels are not quite high enough to yield a diagnosis of diabetes.
+While prediabetes itself isn’t necessarily dangerous, many people with prediabetes will develop Type 2 diabetes within 10 years.
+Early diagnosis and treatment of prediabetes can delay or prevent the development of Type 2 diabetes and its serious health consequences.

-In our Type 2 Diabetes Condition Center (found under the "Your Health" tab at the top of the site), you'll find dozens of healthy lifestyle articles we created specifically for people with type 2 diabetes and borderline or pre-diabetes, including:
+In our Type 2 Diabetes Condition Center (found under the "Learn" then "Health & Wellness" tabs at the top of the site), you'll find dozens of healthy lifestyle articles we created specifically for people with Type 2 diabetes and borderline or prediabetes, including:

 What SparkPeople Offers People With Prediabetes